Syntace C 2 Streamliner SL Clip On Aero

 3 Days and 300 Miles

 With Texas Hellweek only 2 weeks away, my coach scheduled this last weekend as 3 back to back long days.
 Fortunately the weather even cooperated and it was nice all weekend.
-Julie was out of town Friday night through Sunday afternoon but her parents were able to watch the girls during the day.
-At night and in the morning, I had to play Mommy and Daddy.
+My wife was out of town Friday night through Sunday afternoon but her parents were able to watch the girls during the day.
+At night and in the morning, I got to play Mommy and Daddy.

 Friday I took off work and met up with the Verizon (formerly MCI) lunch ride.
 When I worked at Agilent, I used to ride with them quite a bit but now it's hard for me to get over there.
 As always there were some attacks and sprints.
 I then went out and rode through Black Forest to Peyton and then came back in US 24.
 That gave me 93 miles and 4662 feet of climbing.